plone/guillotina/docs/source/applications.md

 If an `app_settings` dict is provided at the module root, it will automatically merge the global `plone.server` app_settings with the module's.
 This allows you to provide custom configuration.

+### ZCML

+If you're application is activated and has a `configure.zcml` file in it, it will automatically be loaded.